 The UN Convention on the Rights of the Child (UNCRC) makes it very clear that the state should make sure that – as far as possible – children can grow up in a family environment.

-Sometimes this can’t happen, however, and in these cases the state has obligations to children as well.
+Sometimes this can’t happen, however.
 When a child can’t live with their family, their right to family life should still be respected, as should the relationships that are important to them.

 Articles of the UNCRC that highlight this include: